The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom by Jonathan Haidt is CSN's One Book/One College selection for 2020-21.

 Author Jonathan Haidt has the Introduction and chapters 1, 4 & 6 available on his website:

-Several copies of The Happiness Hypothesis are available for individuals to borrow from CSN Libraries:
+Several copies of The Happiness Hypothesis, including a single user electronic copy, are available for individuals to borrow from CSN Libraries:

 INSTRUCTORS: Digital copies of The Happiness Hypothesis are available for instructors.
 Contact librarian Gracie McDonough (firstname.lastname@example.org) for more information.